chanhi2000/COEN174/[COEN174]-software_engineering/week01/week01.md

 - The process of determining requirements is called “REQUIREMENT ENGINEERING”.

 ## REQUIREMENT ENGINEERING
-- Talk to the customer about what they want
+- talk to the customer about what they want
-- End up with a formal document they can sign off.
+- end up with a formal document they can sign off.
-- How do we get from one to the other: we use a PROCESS.
+- how do we get from one to the other: we use a PROCESS.

 ## (SOFTWARE) PROCESS
 - A framework used to guide system development